 We offer several payment plans.

 - One is through an automatic withdraw (ACH) system, processed through the CMCS Accounting Department.
-You will need to bring in a voided check to set up your account for the ACH process.
+You will need to provide your banking information to set up your account for the ACH Withdrawal Process.

 - We will continue to accept cash, checks, money orders, cashier’s checks and credit cards.

 Calvary Murrieta strives to keep tuition rates as low as possible, yet high enough to secure quality teachers, staff, and educational materials.

 ACH is more cost effective and is collected on the 5th or the 20th of the month.
 Please be reminded that if you choose an alternative method, the payments are due on the 1st or 15th of each month.
 Tuition payments are based on a 12-month payment plan.